SWOT Analysis for the three design brief ideas:

 - “I like how detailed your plan is!
 If this is successful, would you still consider the store to be a temporary idea?”

 - “I like the idea of a card shop since it’s something new at ISB.
-But you said how posters can have an impact on small business, so you might want to consider more on the design of your poster and how it would attract potential customers.”
+But you said how posters can have an impact on small businesses, so you might want to consider more on the design of your poster and how it would attract potential customers.”

 - “Very unique idea, but really challenging, not only website but also designing would be hard.”

-- I think designing this logo and banner is a good idea because it would appeal the project to other students.
+- I think designing this logo and banner is a good idea because it would appeal to the project to other students.
 I think it would be easier to communicate if you know Mr. Michie or took his classes.”